vicky-sunshine/SOA_flip_flap/README.md

 ###Files Given

 You are given two complete code files: `tsv_to_yml.rb` and `yml_to_tsv.rb`.
-These files are command line applications that convert TSV and Yaml files.
+These files are command line applications that convert between TSV and Yaml formats.
 However, they require two more more code files that you must create in this assignment:
 `flip_flap.rb` and `tsv_buddy.rb`.